Youth Council Bylaws

 ARTICLE II.
 MEMBERSHIP

 Section 2.1 Number of Members.
-The Youth Council will consist of up to 18 members representing each grade level from 10th to 12th grade.
-The Youth Council may be comprised of students in 11th or 12th grade from Springdale High School, Har-Ber High School, Archer Learning Center, and School of Innovation students, in addition to homeschooled and private, magnet, and charter school students.
+The Youth Council may consist of up to 20 members.
+The Youth Council may be comprised of students in 11th or 12th grade from Springdale High School, Har-Ber High School, Shiloh Christian School, Don Tyson School of Innovation, and Haas Hall Academy.

 Section 2.3.
 Appointment of Youth Council Members.
-Links to the online application will be sent digitally to the Springdale Public Schools, administrators for private schools, magnet, and charter schools in Springdale who serve grades 10-12, and efforts will be made to reach out to homeschooled students.
-The application will be made available on the City of Springdale’s website no later than May 1.
+Links to the online application will be sent digitally to administrators/counselors to high schools in Springdale.
+The application will be made available on the City of Springdale’s website.
 Additionally, paper applications will be made available at the City Administration Building, Public Library, Recreation Center, and Shiloh Museum.
-PDF copies will also be made available to educators in Springdale no later than May 1 so they can facilitate the distribution of hard copies to their students.
+PDF copies will also be made available to educators in Springdale to facilitate the distribution of hard copies to their students.

 Section 2.3.1.
 Application requirements.
 The following item(s) must be submitted by the deadline for the applicant to be considered:

 b.
 Parent or Guardian Statement of Permission